Norwich City F.C.

-Norwich City Football Club (also known as The Canaries or The Yellows) is an English professional football club based in Norwich, Norfolk.
-As of the 2022–23 season, Norwich compete in the EFL Championship, the second tier of the English football league system.
+Norwich City Football Club is a professional football club based in Norwich, Norfolk, England.
+The club competes in the Championship, the second tier of English football.
 The club was founded in 1902.
-Since 1935, Norwich have played their home games at Carrow Road and have a long-standing rivalry with East Anglian rivals Ipswich Town, with whom they have contested the East Anglian derby since 1902.
+Since 1935, Norwich have played their home games at Carrow Road and have a long-standing rivalry with East Anglian rivals Ipswich Town, with whom they contest the East Anglian derby.

 Norwich have won the League Cup twice, in 1962 and 1985.
-The club's highest ever league finish came in the 1992–93 season when they finished third in the Premier League.
-Norwich have featured in the UEFA Cup once, in the 1993–94 season, where they were defeated in the third round, but en route became the first English club to defeat German side Bayern Munich at the Olympiastadion in Munich.
+The club's highest-ever league finish came in the 1992–93 season when they finished third in the Premier League.
+Norwich have featured in the UEFA Cup once, in the 1993–94 season, where they were defeated in the third round, but en route became the only English club to defeat German side Bayern Munich at the Olympiastadion in Munich.

-The club is nicknamed "The Canaries" after the history of breeding the birds in the area, which is represented in the team's yellow-and-green kits.
-The fans' song "On the Ball, City" is the oldest football chant in the world, written in the 1890s and still sung today.
+The club is nicknamed The Canaries after the history of breeding the birds in the area, which is represented by the canary in team's badge and traditionally yellow-and-green home kits.
+The fans' song "On The Ball, City" is one of the oldest football chants in the world, written in the 1890s and still sung today.